jsynowiec/airqmon/README.md

 [Airly][airly] sensor stations are probably located only in Poland (but I plan to add support for different APIs and data providers at some point).

+## Privacy

+Airqmon tracks some usage data, like window displays or CAQI index changes, and reports errors using external services.
+No private data other than computer hostname is collected.
+The information that is collected is used to provide, maintain, protect and improve Airqmon.
+Collected data is not shared with anyone.

 ## License

 Copyright 2017 Jakub Synowiec